Robert Clarke: Kingdom at Julian Hartnoll Gallery

 The curious collection of creatures is fun and quirky, and representative of Clarke’s enthrallment with this world.
 Like his canine pieces, it displays the wonders of the beast and our sometimes naïve and domestic approach to it.
 A tiny show guaranteed to put a smile on your face; it’s worth popping in for a peek.

 Robert Clarke: Kingdom is at Julian Hartnoll until 21st April 2013.
-For further information, visit here.
+For further information visit the gallery’s website here.